-The big property story of July has definitely been the Government’s intervention into new build houses being sold on a leasehold basis rather than freehold so in this article I will try and explain what’s been happening.
+The big property story of July has definitely been the Government’s intervention into new build houses being sold on a leasehold basis rather than freehold so in this article, I will try and explain what’s been happening.

 WHY HAVE BUILDERS BEEN DOING THIS?

-Some of the land the major builders have inherited into their organisations over the years has been on a leasehold basis and they argue that they offer both freehold and leasehold properties so that customers can make a choice.
+Some of the lands the major builders have inherited into their organisations over the years has been on a leasehold basis and they argue that they offer both freehold and leasehold properties so that customers can make a choice.
 This is fair enough but this has scaled up to such a massive level and they are making so much profit from these leases (amongst other things) that the Chief Exec of the major UK House Builders was awarded a bonus earlier this year of over £100m, one of the biggest bonuses paid in corporate history.

 WHY HAVE THE GOVERNMENT HAD TO GET INVOLVED?